About Kath

 Background & credentials

-Completed ADHD & Life Coach coursework through the ADD Coach Academy (ADDCA) — an accredited ADHD & Life Coach training program recognized by ICF & PAAC.
+ADD Coach Academy (ADDCA) — an accredited ADHD & Life Coach training program recognized by ICF & PAAC.
 Currently completing certification hours.

 BA, Cognitive Science — University of Virginia